Data-centric security: Auditing

 shows that most organizations still do not assess database activity continuously and lack the capability to identify database breaches in a timely fashion.

 Privacy-enhancing technologies

 A privacy-enhancing technology (PET) is a method of protecting data.
 PETs allow online users to protect the privacy of their personally identifiable information (PII) provided to and handled by services or applications.
 PETs use techniques to minimize possession of personal data without losing the functionality of an information system.

 Cloud computing

 Cloud computing is an evolving paradigm with tremendous momentum, but its unique aspects exacerbate security and privacy challenges.
 Heterogeneity and diversity of cloud services and environments demand fine-grained access control policies and services that should be flexible enough to capture dynamic, context, or attribute-based access requirements and data protection.
+Data-centric security measures can also help protect against data-leakage and life cycle management of information.